pac4j/dropwizard-pac4j/README.md

 - `clients`: the key is the class of the `Client` and its instance is configured based on the properties.
-Its name is by default the short name of its class, but it can also be set explictly.
+Its name is by default the short name of its class, but it can also be set explicitly.
 Their name can be used in `filter`'s `clients` as well as in the `Pac4JSecurity` annotation.